dmlc/xgboost/doc/tutorials/custom_metric_obj.rst

 .. note::

    * The ranking task does not support customized functions.
+   * Breaking change was made in XGBoost 1.6.

 In the following two sections, we will provide a step by step walk through of implementing ``Squared Log Error(SLE)`` objective function: